-Sentient Counselling provides professional, private counselling in Belfast and Dunmurry, Northern Ireland and beyond.
+Sentient Counselling provides professional, private counselling in Belfast, Northern Ireland and beyond.
 Clients can be seen face to face, by telephone or by video link over the internet.

 What is Counselling?